-- Proposer's view: Proposer states that the Grid Code is silent on the need for Users or Network Operators to remain connected for transient over-voltages, particularly those that are expected to occur after the clearance of a fault.
-Also, the Grid Code is silent on what over-voltage settings are permissible that would not conflict with requirement to ride through faults and in particular the over-voltage that could be expected upon fault clearance.
-Thus, the Proposer's suggestion is as follows: - wording along the following lines would be added to Section CC.6.3.15.3 and ECC.6.3.15.10 ('Other Fault Ride Through Requirements'): Users and Network Operators shall ensure voltage sensitive relays installed to protect the User's plant and / or apparatus or Network Operator's asset are configured such that they will not prevent correct operation of the Fault-Ride-Through capability of the User's equipment (or Network Operator's assets) against the relevant Voltage-Time curves. - Workgroup view: Workgroup members expressed concerns about the insufficiency of the Grid Code provisions in this area claiming that it is ambiguous and unclear.
+- Proposer's view: The Proposer noted that the Grid Code is silent on the need for Users or Network Operators to remain connected for transient over-voltages, particularly those that are expected to occur after the clearance of a fault.
+Also, the Grid Code is silent on what over-voltage settings are permissible that would not conflict with requirement to ride through faults and in particular the over-voltage that could be expected upon fault clearance. - Workgroup view: Workgroup members expressed concerns about the insufficiency of the Grid Code provisions in this area (over-voltage) claiming that it is ambiguous and unclear.
 Workgroup members also addressed concerns about the lack of sufficiency of voltage data stating that data relating to voltage on grid/voltage traces should not be confidential, but rather it should be publicly available in a public domain except where there is case to not publish.
 In Ireland there is an auto email to subscribe to a list that sends out voltage info of faults.
 The Proposer noted that recent events highlighted by the ESO had identified that an FRT event in one part of GB could manifest itself some 250 miles / 400 kms away.
-The Proposer noted that without timely visibility of this information; from the ESO to Users; that an interconnector or generator at, say, Medway in Kent, would be none the wiser of an FRT event which occurred at, say, Heysham in Lancashire and could not therefore be expected to take that event into account when considering how they deal with FRT events on the network.
+The Proposer noted that without timely visibility of this information; from the ESO to Users; that an interconnector or Generator at, say, Medway in Kent, would be none the wiser of an FRT event which occurred at, say, Heysham in Lancashire and could not therefore be expected to take that event into account when considering how they deal with FRT events on the network.
 Conversely, by making this information more widely available, this would, in the view of the Proposer, allow all relevant stakeholders to examine if / how their asset(s) had performed during the FRT event for which data was being report by the ESO.